Review: Megadeth, "Peace Sells but Who’s Buying?"

 "Devil’s Island" is a song about someone that has been convicted and he is about to be sentenced to death on a place called Devil’s Island, the final stop for him.
 The song has always been not just a Megadeth classic but one of my favorites from this band.
 It has some of the finest guitar riffing you will hear even if Dave Mustaine’s voice sounds rough, harsh, and muffled.
 After Dave utters the words “here I am,” there is more memorable guitar riffing.
 That part near the end is very addictive!
 The song has a terrific lead style interlude in the beginning which is one more reason to consider it a heavy metal classic.

 Is Peace Sells But Who's Buying the best album written by Megadeth?

-Good Mourning/Black Friday is a two-part song which has a very memorable twin guitar sound in it and the song is about the thoughts, feelings, and actions of a serial killer.
+"Good Mourning/Black Friday" is a two-part song which has a very memorable twin guitar sound in it and the song is about the thoughts, feelings, and actions of a serial killer.
+This type of twin guitar sound has been used by other bands since the time of the album's release.
 Something, some kind of force has overtaken this person and he does not feel so good.
 He wonders what is wrong with him so he becomes filled with rage and takes it out on others.
 The album has a performance of the song “I Ain’t Superstitious” a Willie Dixon song.
 The bottom line is that Peace Sells But Who’s Buying? is not only one of the premier thrash metal releases of all time but it is the finest work in the career of Megadeth for sure!
-My Last Words is a song that starts again with that dual guitar sound and it is about playing a game of Russian roulette.
+"My Last Words" is a song that starts again with that dual guitar sound and it is about playing a game of Russian roulette.
 Peace Sells But Who's Buying? should get no less than 95 out of 100 points for this longtime American band.